tphakala/birdnet-pi2go/README.md

 #### Flags

--source-db: Path to the BirdNET-Pi SQLite database.
+- source-db: Path to the BirdNET-Pi SQLite database.
--target-db: Path to the BirdNET-Go SQLite database.
+- target-db: Path to the BirdNET-Go SQLite database.
--source-dir: Directory path for BirdNET-Pi audio files.
+- source-dir: Directory path for BirdNET-Pi audio files.
--target-dir: Directory path for BirdNET-Go audio files.
+- target-dir: Directory path for BirdNET-Go audio files.
--operation: Operation to perform on audio files (copy or move).
+- operation: Operation to perform on audio files (copy or move).
--skip-audio-transfer: Skip transferring audio files and only perform database migration (true/false).
+- skip-audio-transfer: Skip transferring audio files and only perform database migration (true/false).

 ### Example